PF

 Instructions

 1. 1Heat a large non-stick skillet over medium-high heat and coat lightly with cooking spray.
-Add the ground beef and cook for 5-7 minutes, breaking it up with a wooden spoon or spatula until browned and nearly cooked through.
-Drain any excess fat if necessary (though with lean beef, you shouldn't have much!).
+Add the ground beef and cook for 5–7 minutes, breaking it up with a wooden spoon or spatula until browned and no longer pink.
+Drain any excess fat if necessary.

 2. 2Reduce heat to medium.
-Stir in the onion, chopped pickles, Worcestershire sauce, ketchup, mayonnaise, mustard, parmesan, garlic powder, salt, pepper, and smoked paprika.
-Mix well and cook for 1-2 minutes until the sauce is creamy and combined with the meat.
+Stir in the onion, pickles, Worcestershire sauce, ketchup, mayonnaise, mustard, Parmesan, garlic powder, and smoked paprika.
+Mix well and cook for 1–2 minutes until the sauce is creamy and fully combined.
 Remove from heat.

-3. 3Lay a tortilla wrap flat on a clean surface or board.
-Place one slice of cheddar cheese in the center, followed by about ⅓ cup of the beef mixture.
-Top with 1 slice of tomato and a handful of chopped lettuce about ⅓ cup.
+3. 3Lay each tortilla flat on a clean surface.
+Place one portion of shredded Cheddar in the center, followed by approximately ⅓ cup of the beef mixture.
+Top with one slice of tomato and a handful of shredded lettuce.

-4. 4Fold the sides of the tortilla in towards the center, then roll tightly from the bottom up to enclose the filling (burrito style).
+4. 4Fold the sides of the tortilla toward the center, then roll tightly from the bottom up to enclose the filling burrito-style.
+Repeat with remaining tortillas and filling.

-5. 5Preheat a clean skillet, grill pan, or sandwich press over medium-high heat and spray lightly with oil.
-Place the wraps seam-side down first to seal them shut.
-Grill for 3-4 minutes per side until golden brown and crispy.
-Serve warm.
+5. 5Preheat a clean skillet or grill pan over medium-high heat and coat lightly with cooking spray.
+Place the wraps seam-side down and cook for 3–4 minutes until the bottom is golden brown and crispy.

 Nutrition — Per Serving